MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!-- UpdateServiceUrl-Description-Begin -->
 <!-- Description-Source-DDF -->
+> [!IMPORTANT]
-ImportantStarting in Windows 10, version 1703 this policy is not supported in Windows 10 Mobile Enterprise and IoT Mobile.
+> Starting in Windows 10, version 1703 this policy is not supported in Windows 10 Mobile Enterprise and IoT Mobile.
 Allows the device to check for updates from a WSUS server instead of Microsoft Update.
 This is useful for on-premises MDMs that need to update devices that cannot connect to the Internet.
 Supported operations are Get and Replace.
 <!-- UpdateServiceUrl-Description-End -->

 <!-- UpdateServiceUrl-Editable-Begin -->